 Generally, transportation inspectors are mechanically and technically savvy, pay close attention to detail, and possess manual dexterity.
 They also have the ability to troubleshoot problems in a manner that meets safety standards.
 Additionally, public transportation inspector jobs typically require quality control skills, critical-thinking abilities, and communication skills.
 These positions generally require at least a high school diploma or its equivalent, as well as related career experience.
 There are also postsecondary programs available in technical schools or universities that focus on the specialized knowledge and technical skills used in this career field.

-The U.S. Bureau of Labor Statistics (BLS) predicted that between 2014 and 2024, job growth for transportation inspectors would increase by about 7.1%, which is consistent with the national average among all occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted that between 2018 and 2028, is as fast as the average among all occupations (www.bls.gov).
 Industries with the largest portion of these jobs include federal government and rail transportation.
-Employment for transportation inspectors is highest in states such as New York, Texas, and California.
+Employment for transportation inspectors is highest in states such as Texas, California and Georgia.

-In May 2015, the BLS indicated that the median wage for transportation inspectors was $70,820 per year.
-The upper 90 percent earned $115,970 or more per year, and the lower 10% made $34,420 or less per year.
-Transportation inspectors working in Alaska, the District of Columbia, Alaska and Maine took home the highest annual salaries.
+In May 2018, the BLS indicated that the median wage for transportation inspectors was $73,780 per year.
+The upper 90 percent earned $123,980 or more per year, and the lower 10% made $28,870 or less per year.
+Transportation inspectors working in Alaska, Maine, the District of Columbia, and North Dakota took home the highest annual salaries.

 Public transportation inspectors are vitally important to the safety of patrons who use these public transportation systems.
 They ensure the safety and overall quality of the transportation systems and make changes as necessary.